 Under our discontinued "classic" program, modifications to the Mortgages included capitalization of interest and non-interest arrearages that the borrower could not pay and may have included extensions of the term of the Mortgage and reductions in interest rate, but did not include forbearance or reductions of principal balances and borrower trial periods.
 We offer our streamlined modification initiative to certain borrowers who are at least 90 days delinquent.
 Under our streamlined modification initiative, borrowers are not required to apply for assistance or provide income or hardship documentation.
 However, they must complete a trial period of at least three months prior to being offered a permanent modification, which generally will provide the same modification terms and servicer incentives as the non-HAMP standard modification.
 See Freddie Mac - Our Initiatives Under the Making Home Affordable Program and Other Programs - Non-HAMP Standard Modification initiative.
-The streamlined modification initiative was implemented in July 2013 (with earlier adoption permitted) and the last day a trial period plan may be entered into is December 1, 2015.
+The streamlined modification initiative was implemented in July 2013 (with earlier adoption permitted).
 The terms of the modifications under our alternative modification initiative generally were similar to those under our streamlined modification initiative; however, we generally offered the alternative modification to borrowers who were five to twenty-four months delinquent on their Mortgages.
 The alternative modification initiative was a one-time initiative and the final modification agreement must have been entered into no later than January 1, 2014.
 Certain borrowers who initially qualified for a HAMP modification and who made timely payments during a HAMP trial period, but who, because of income verification or other reasons, subsequently failed to qualify under the HAMP initiative, could have their Mortgages modified under our HAMP backup initiative (which is a non-HAMP initiative).
 Modifications under our HAMP backup initiative generally have terms similar to modifications under the HAMP initiative.